-If you don’t have all the necessary skills to build your own camper van conversion nor the funds for a bespoke fit out, you may consider using camper van conversion kits.
+If you don’t have all the necessary skills to build your own camper vans conversion nor the funds for a bespoke fit-out, you may consider using camper van conversion kits.

-The flat pack kits tend to only be available for the most popular vans so make sure you buy a compatible vehicle.
+The flat-pack lift kits tend to only be available for the most popular vans so make sure you buy a compatible vehicle.

 Or are you going to use campsites most of the time?

 Is stealth camping an option for city breaks?
-Your colour scheme becomes more important.
+Your color scheme becomes more important.

 Or do you want to drive through Europe using the free Aires along the way?

 Consider this before you decide on the type of base vehicle.
-A Unimog camper for example is not stealth like in any shape of form.
+A Unimog camper van for example is not stealth-like in any shape or form.
 But great for exploring the Sahara Desert.